Nelhe/NaileR/README.md

 * boss: contains the results of a Q method-like survey on the ideal boss
 * glossophobia: contains the results of a Q method-like survey on feelings about speaking in public
 * local_food: contains the results of a Q method-like survey on sustainable food systems
+* quality: contains the results of a survey on French food certification logos
 * waste: contains the results of a survey on food waste

 ### Functions